ilovehotcakes/ESP32-Yun/README.md

 # ESP32 Yun
-An all-in-one hardward & software solution for motorizing windows/blinds for your smart homes.
+An all-in-one hardward & software solution for motorizing your smart home.

-ESP32 Yun is an affordable, reliable, and user-friendly wireless stepper motor controller that works with NEMA stepper motors and other two-phase bipolar stepper motors.
-It comes with a web user-interface for intuitive contorls and HTTP restful APIs for easy integrations.
+ESP32 Yun is an affordable, reliable, and user-friendly wireless stepper motor controller that works with two-phase bipolar stepper motors.
+It comes with a web user-interface for intuitive controls and HTTP restful APIs for easy integrations.
 Please see [demo video](https://user-images.githubusercontent.com/52260129/211658800-c67d9bb7-6f65-4ab0-a19c-eaa4f9b99e2e.mp4) for full demonstration.

 Under active development.